United States Navy Nuclear Propulsion: Cruisers

+Battleships

+A proposed ship to be included in the U.S. Navy's fleet of nuclear capable ships is the Trump-class battleship.
+During the release of the U.S. Navy's shipbuilding plan for the FY27–FY31, it was outlined the class is to include nuclear power.

 Nuclear equipment

 Power generation

 All of the Navy's submarines and aircraft carriers are propelled by nuclear power.
 In order for this to happen, each ship essentially contains a small nuclear power plant.
 The power generated by this reactor is created through nuclear fission.
 During the process of nuclear fission, there are two products of significant importance in the reactor: heat and radiation.
 The heat is generated from the breaking down of the fuel source (uranium).
 Uranium creates heat through a self-sustaining reaction as it is bombarded by free neutrons created during fission and then reabsorbed to continue the reaction.
 The heat generated from the reaction heats water in the steam generator.
 Due to the pressurization of the system, the water that cools the reactor does not boil, but creates a media to transfer the heat to the steam plants to create steam.
 As steam is produced, it is forced through a series of pipes and past different turbines, causing the turbine to spin and generate electrical power or propel the ship.
 The steam is then cooled and converted back to water, which is then sent back to the steam generator and the process is repeated.